PriyankaTripathi8755/SQL_Air_Cargo_Analysis/README.md

 ## 📚 Project Source
-This project was completed as part of the course assesment for Professional Certificate Course in Data Science by E&ICT Academy, IIT Kanpur.

-- All datasets and problem statements were provided by the institute.
+This project was completed as part of the course assessment for Professional Certificate Course in Data Science by E&ICT Academy, IIT Kanpur.
+All datasets and problem statements were provided by the institute.
-- SQL queries were independently designed and executed by me.
+- SQL queries were **independently designed and executed by me**.

 ## 🛠️ Tools & Technologies